 5.)
 Streamline Everything

 I am a huge fan of streamlining anything I can from meals to my wardrobe to my cleaning routine.
-The more routines we can create the less we have to devote time to thinking how we can accomplish them.
+The more routines we can create the less we have to devote time to thinking about how we can accomplish them.
 This is why people plan out their meals for the week.

 In Emily Ley’s book A Simplified Life she even recommends you have the same meals on the same day each week.
 Tuesdays are for Tacos, Fridays pizza.
 You can change up the recipes (or even the meals themselves) if you get sick of them but streamlining meal planning takes a huge load off our mental plate.

 I admit that I still have a long way to go in this department but I do love creating structure and routine in my days.
 Some days my routine goes out the window if my baby is extra fussy or I get an unexpected project at work.
 But that’s OK.
 Like I said before, that’s life.
 But when we’re able routines are able to provide a lot of stability in our otherwise chaotic days.
-I’m personally a big fan of morning and night routines because those are fairly constant.

 And although not a routine, creating things like capsule wardrobes can also help reduce your decision making and stress in any given day.